George Wayne

 George Wayne (born 1952) is a New York writer who wrote a celebrity Q&A column for Vanity Fair until 2015.
 He has been called a "celebrity griller" and his work is considered controversial, since he asks blunt and occasionally random and rude questions.

-He is the author of a book called Anyone Who's Anyone: The Astonishing Celebrity Interviews, 1987-2017, which features interviews with Ivana Trump, Martha Stewart and Farrah Fawcett.
-In interview, Wayne says he considers his book a "post-modern treaty on pop culture".
-He held the celebratory dinner for the book 11 months after its release.
+He is the author of a book called Anyone Who's Anyone: The Astonishing Celebrity Interviews, 1987-2017, which features interviews with Ivana Trump, Martha Stewart, and Farrah Fawcett.
+In Interview Magazine, Wayne said that he considers his book a "post-modern treaty on pop culture".

-Alongside Andre Leon Talley, he claimed that Vanity Fair treated him unfairly.